Finance Act 2014

 Overview

-This Finance Bill makes numerous changes to UK tax laws, affecting income tax, corporation tax, capital gains tax, excise duties, and other taxes.
-It also includes provisions for follower notices and accelerated payments, and regulates promoters of tax avoidance schemes.
+This Finance Bill introduces various changes to UK tax laws, affecting income tax, corporation tax, capital gains tax, excise duties, VAT, stamp duty, inheritance tax, and other taxes.
+It also includes provisions for follower notices and accelerated payments to address tax avoidance, and establishes new duties on betting and remote gaming.

 Description